Kaylon Geiger

-Early life and education
+Early life

 Geiger was born on November 1, 1997, in Fort Worth, Texas.
 He attended R. L. Paschal High School and was a participant in football, basketball, and track and field.
 As a junior in football, he was named honorable mention all-district 4-6A.
 In track, Geiger set the school records in the 4x400 meter and 4x100 meter relays.
 He was a three-star prospect, according to 247Sports.

+College career

 Geiger received little attention from major college football schools after graduating from R. L. Paschal, and as a result signed with the Navarro junior college team.
 He developed into one of the top JC receivers at Navarro.
 As a freshman, he led the team with 497 receiving yards and placed second with three touchdowns and third in receptions with 30.
 As a sophomore the following year, he made 70 catches and ranked second in the nation with 954 receiving yards.
 He scored five touchdowns and placed sixth in the United States with 86.7 yards per-game.
 He was a second-team All-Southwest Junior College Football Conference selection, and finished his junior college career placing third all time in school history with 100 catches and fifth with 1,451 receiving yards.

 Geiger transferred to Troy in 2019, and "quickly adapted to the FBS level," recording 873 receiving yards on 77 catches and five touchdowns in his first season with the team.
 He was named first-team All-Sun Belt Conference and earned conference Newcomer of the Year honors.
 In his senior year, Geiger started all 11 games and was named second-team all-conference.
 He recorded 64 receptions for 752 yards and scored three touchdowns, and also was the team's primary kick returner.

 After being given an extra year of eligibility due to the COVID-19 pandemic, Geiger decided to transfer to Texas Tech for a final season.
 He appeared in all 13 games and placed second on the team in receiving, with 44 catches for 533 yards and one touchdown.
 He was an honorable mention All-Big 12 Conference selection by the league's coaches.
 He ended his college career with a total of 184 receptions for 2,158 yards, scoring nine touchdowns in his time with Troy and Texas Tech.